 Alternatively, have the Cloudyheads perform and people form an honourary part of the band.
 Use a temporary ability bar (already in the system – think of the escape button in the Hedge/Wheat Mazes) and the ability has to be clicked when prompted.

 Collect soup from one of the Festival-Announcer NPCs for The Biggest Stomach of them All and give to 5 × guards or helper-NPCs in Winter-home and locations in Frostbluff.

 Pamper the Chickens

 Pick up seed from near the servant’s oven and feed 5 × Chickens at Cluckland.

 Quest-Giver: “Empty Nest” in Cluckland

 Rescue chickens × 3 from the Grumpwood and back to an empty nest at Cluckland.
-(There are 3 empty nests already in Cluckland, so just a quick adding of another is needed – or move a chicken off a nest).
+(There are 2 empty nests already in Cluckland, so just a quick adding of another is needed – or move a chicken off a nest).

 Quest-Giver: Jack Mitford